UFC Fight Night: Teixeira vs Saint Preux: Predictions & Analysis

 A few statistical edges stand out.
 Ortiz throws significantly more leather — a 0.3 sig. strike per minute gap.
 Ortiz is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Ortiz has tighter striking defense, making opponents miss more often.

 The Pick: Dustin Ortiz over Willie Gates.
-The model is firm on this one: Ortiz at 85%.
-Notably, the betting market has Ortiz at 79% implied while our model sees 85% — a 6-point disagreement that could signal value.
+The model is firm on this one: Ortiz at 82%.
+The market and our model are aligned — the line looks fair.

 Saenz